 When we look at the Saber versus the ultra-premium Elftmann Match trigger ($259 MSRP, red line in graph above), they nearly match each other step-for-step out of the blocks, which is impressive.
 The Elftmann finishes the race before the Saber can even break, but JMT’s trigger passes the line just three-hundredths of an inch later.
 That’s darn good for a trigger that costs a little more than a third of the price of one of the best drop-ins on the market.

 To date, I have upwards of five hundred rounds downrange across five different Saber triggers in five different builds – three friend’s firearms and two of my own.
 My experience with the trigger has been pleasantly consistent and impressive.
 Each of the five triggers exhibited the characteristics depicted in the TriggerScan graphs; zero take-up, no grit just a smooth roll-to-break, and near break-point reset after minuscule over-travel.

-JMT has leveraged their aerospace industry expertise to create a fast, reliable, performance trigger at a price that is tough pass up.
+JMT has leveraged their aerospace industry expertise to create a fast, reliable performance trigger at a price that is tough to pass up.
 After talking to the guys at JMT for the past half-year, it is strongly apparent that they are dedicated to continually improving their current products while developing new ones.
 I am happy to enjoy the Saber while I wait to see what they put out next.